Is this a Prime Time To acquire OGE Energy Corp. (OGE) stock - The Dwinnex

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Mar 14 when HAUSER DAVID L bought 1,000 shares for $35.09 per share.
 The transaction valued at 35,089 led to the insider holds 3,000 shares of the business.

 Gates Cathy R. bought 100 shares of OGE for $3,585 on Mar 06.
 The Director now owns 100 shares after completing the transaction at $35.85 per share.
 On Feb 27, another insider, RAINBOLT DAVID E, who serves as the Director of the company, bought 5,000 shares for $36.65 each.
 As a result, the insider paid 183,235 and bolstered with 15,000 shares of the company.